benmarwick/ctv-archaeology/README.md

 Cascalheira, João.
 (2019).
 Territoriality and the organization of technology during the Last Glacial Maximum in southwestern Europe. _PloS one_, 14(12). https://doi.org/10.1371/journal.pone.0225828

+Cegielski, W., Snitker, G., Barton, C. M., Bernabeu Aubán, J., Cortell-Nicolau, A., Pardo-Gordó, S., Bergin, S., & Castillo, A. D. (2023).
+A multi-method approach with machine learning to evaluating the distribution and intensity of prehistoric land use in Eastern Iberia. _Quaternary International_. https://doi.org/10.1016/j.quaint.2023.08.011

 Chan, B, Francisco Gibaja J, García-Díaz V, Hoggard CS, Mazzucco N, Rowland JT, et al. (2020).
 Towards an understanding of retouch flakes: A use-wear blind test on knapped stone microdebitage. _PLoS ONE_ 15(12): e0243101. https://doi.org/10.1371/journal.pone.0243101

 Chen, Y. and B. Marwick (2023).
 Women in the Lab, Men in the Field?
 Correlations between Gender and Research Topics at Three Major Archaeology Conferences, _Journal of Field Archaeology_, https://doi.org/10.1080/00934690.2023.2261083